gabrielrsp/React-Shoes-Store/README.md

 ### `json-server server.json -p 3333`

-Runs the fake api where the application will get the data
+Runs the fake api where the application will get the data.

 ### `yarn test`